The Amazing Spider-Man (handheld video game): The Amazing Spider-Man 3: Invasion of the Spider-Slayers

-The Amazing Spider-Man 3: Invasion of the Spider-Slayers (release as Spider-Man 3: Invasion of the Spider-Slayers in North America) was developed by Bits Studios and published by Acclaim Entertainment and released in 1993.
+The Amazing Spider-Man 3: Invasion of the Spider-Slayers (released as Spider-Man 3: Invasion of the Spider-Slayers in North America) was developed by Bits Studios and published by Acclaim Entertainment and released in 1993.
 The game is based loosely on the comic book storyline of the same name, with Spider-Man being attacked by an assortment of high-tech robot Spider-Slayers.

 The player controls Spider-Man through various levels, fighting enemies and supervillains while solving various types of puzzles.
 The game features various enemies such as Electro, Scorpion, and ultimately the game's main antagonist Alistair Smythe.